Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 ### Implementation

 Now that we've seen how both parties indicate to the other their **ability** to sign packets, they have to agree on it.
 This time, this decision is made according to the protocol.
-So it will be decided differently for SMBv1, for SMBv2, or for LDAP.
+So it will be decided differently for SMBv1, for SMBv2, or LDAP.
 But the idea remains the same.

 Depending on the protocol, there are usually 2 or even 3 options that can be set to decide wether signing will be enforced, or not.
 The 3 options are :

-* Disabled : This means that signing is not managed.
+* Disabled: This means that signing is not managed.
 * Enabled: This option indicates that the machine can handle signing if need be, but it does not require signing.
 * Mandatory: This finally indicates that signing is not only supported, but that packets **must** be signed in order for the session to continue.